Responsible for Implementation: Oliver Thompson, Executive Head of Governance & Compliance

 Modern slavery is a crime, and a violation of fundamental human rights.
 The Modern Slavery Act 2015 encompasses the crimes of slavery, servitude, forced or compulsory labour, and human trafficking within their definition of modern slavery, all of which remove an individual’s liberty, while in the process allowing those who exploit them to do so for commercial gain.

-The College has a zero tolerance approach to modern slavery.
+The Institute has a zero tolerance approach to modern slavery.
 We are committed to conducting our business activities ethically and with integrity.
 We expect all members of our supply chain to uphold similar values, and to be proactive in their approach to tackling modern slavery.

 {{anchor-link-5}}